2023 Most Popular Public Health Master's Degree Schools in the Plains States Region

 Of the 36 students majoring in public health at Des Moines University College of Osteopathic Medicine, 22% are male and 78% are female.

-University of Kansas came in at #10 in this year’s edition of the Most Popular Public Health Master’s Degree Schools in the Plains States Region ranking.
-Located in the small city of Lawrence, KU is a public college with a fairly large student population.
+University of Kansas ranked #10 on this year’s Most Popular Public Health Master’s Degree Schools in the Plains States Region list.
+Located in the city of Lawrence, KU is a public school with a fairly large student population.

 About 69% of the students majoring in public health at the school are women while 31% are male.